twitter/communitynotes/content/faq.md

 {{< expand "Is Twitter working with any outside organizations to build this product?" >}}

 A wealth of relevant knowledge exists beyond Twitter’s virtual walls, so we are drawing on external research and collaborating with a variety of groups and organizations for their expertise and input.
 In building Community Notes, we’ve drawn on input from academic advisors whose expertise includes crowdsourcing, online juries, political science, polarization and more.
-Their input has helped us shape what Community Notes is today, and will going forward.
+Their input has helped us shape what Community Notes is today.
 We’re also [collaborating with professional reviewers](https://twitter.com/communitynotes/status/1422293696041603081) as part of our analysis of the helpfulness & quality of information elevated by Community Notes.

 {{< /expand >}}